eerimoq/simba/README.rst

 Threads usually communicates over channels.
 There are two kinds of channels; queue and event.
-Both implementing the same abstract channel interface.
-This makes channel very powerful as a synchronization primitive.
-They can be seen as file descriptors in linux.
+Both implementing the same abstract channel interface (see ``kernel/chan.h``).
+This abstraction makes channel very powerful as a synchronization primitive.
+They can be seen as limited functionality file descriptors in linux.

 The most common channel is the queue.
 It can be either synchronous or semi-asynchronous.
 In the synchronous version the writing thread will block until all written data has been read by the reader.
 In the semi-asynchronous version the writer writes to a buffer within the queue, and only blocks all data does not fit in the buffer.
-The buffer size is chosen by the application.
+The buffer size is selected by the application.

 DRIVERS
 =======